SEilers/UFEDLib/README.md

 # UFEDLib
-A library for parsing Cellebrite UFED XML reports and working with its data.
+A library for parsing UFED XML reports and working with its data.